janehk/SLIC/README.md

 More information on challenge criteria and additional prizes and awards will be added to this challenge page as they are finalized.

 Email jane@zensystem.io and tony@legal.io with questions.

+* ZenCash denominated amount will be determined by the average USD denominated price during challenge (Mar 17-April 17 2018).